-A 29-year-old Medford woman is facing criminal charges after she's accused of moving out of her home leaving behind a dog and two cats.
+A 29-year-old Medford woman accused of moving out of her home leaving behind a dog and two cats is expected to reach a plea deal with prosecutors, avoiding a jury trial.

 A neighbor called police after he continually heard a dog barking at a home on Maple Street, but no longer believed any one had a been living there.